cf73/idisaved2/content/collections/pages/ahn-sang-soo-calendar-page.md

         content:
           -
             type: text
-            text: "These aspects in turn also came to represent and reflect my theoretical interests (see\_sketch notes):"
+            text: "These aspects in turn also came to represent and reflect Tom's theoretical interests (see\_sketch notes):"
       -
         type: paragraph
         content: